AhiruSoftwareCompany/coldmirrorapp/README.md

 ### Command line Git
 [Clone the coldmirrorapp](https://help.github.com/articles/fork-a-repo#step-2-clone-your-fork)

-Open your terminal, navigate to your working directory, use `git clone` to get a copy of the repo.
+Open your terminal, navigate to your working directory, use `git clone` to get a local copy of the repo.

 ```
 # Clones your fork of the repository into the current directory in terminal